 During periods of low interest rates, interest rate spreads tend to tighten, and BNPP may be unable to lower interest rates on deposits sufficiently to offset reduced income from lending at lower interest rates.
-Net interest income amounted to $\frac{21,062 \text{ million in } 2018 \text{ and } 6}{21,127}$ million in 2019 and €21,312 million in 2020, respectively (see Note 3.a "Net interest income" to the BNPP 2019 Universal Registration Document (in English)).
-On an indicative basis, over one-, two- and three-year timeframes, the sensitivity of revenues at 31 December 20192020 to a parallel, instantaneous and definitive increase in market rates of +50 basis points (+0.5%) across all currencies had an impact of +€270125 million, +€216309 million and +€614600 million, respectively, or $\frac{0.6+0.3\%}{0.5+0.7\%}$ and $\frac{1.4+1.4\%}{0.7\%}$ of BNPP's net banking income.
-The negative interest rate environment in which banks are charged for cash deposited with central banks, whereas banks typically do not charge clients for deposits, further weighs significantly on banks' margins.
+Net interest income amounted to €21,127 million in 2019 and €21,312 million in 2020, respectively.
+On an indicative basis, over one-, two- and three-year timeframes, the sensitivity of revenues at 31 December 2020 to a parallel, instantaneous and definitive increase in market rates of +50 basis points (+0.5%) across all currencies had an impact of +€125 million, +€309 million and +€600 million, respectively, +0.3%, +0.7% and +1.4% of BNPP's net banking income.
+The negative interest rate environment in which banks are charged for cash deposited with central banks, whereas banks typically do not charge clients for deposits, weighs significantly on banks' margins.
 In addition, BNPP has been facing and may continue to face an increase in early repayment and refinancing of mortgages and other fixed rate consumer and corporate loans as clients take advantage of lower borrowing costs.
 This, along with the issuance of new loans at the low prevailing market interest rates, has resulted and may continue to result in a decrease in the average interest rate of BNPP's portfolio of loans thereby causing a decline in its net interest income from lending activities.
 Moreover, an environment of persistently low interest rates can also have the effect of flattening the yield curve in the market more generally, which could reduce the premium generated by BNPP from its funding activities.
 A flattening yield curve can also influence financial institutions to engage in riskier activities in an effort to earn the desired level of returns, which can increase overall market risk and volatility.
 Low interest rates may also affect the profitability and even the solvency of the insurance activities of French banks, including BNPP, particularly due to the prevalence in the market of life insurance contracts backed by euro-denominated funds, which may not be able to generate sufficient returns to be competitive with other investment products.
 Low interest rates may also adversely affect commissions charged by BNPP's asset management subsidiaries on money market and other fixed income products.
 A reduction in credit spreads and decline in retail banking income resulting from lower portfolio interest rates may adversely affect the profitability of BNPP's retail banking operations.